 Vegan and gluten free is a much easier task, but vegan and grain free, not so much.
 I don’t recommend making any substitutions to the recipe to ensure the best result.
-Plus a touch of vanilla and maple syrup to give these almond flour waffles and unbeatable flavor!

 - Almond Flour: This will make up the base of the recipe.
 Be sure to use almond flour and not almond meal.
 These are two different ingredients and will drastically change the final recipe.

 - Tapioca Starch/Flour: Unless you want your waffles to crumble all over the place, don’t skip this ingredient!
 This is a key binding agent and works well to hold the ingredients together.

-- Almond Milk: Any non dairy milk will work for this recipe, but vanilla almond milk has always been a personal favorite.
+- Almond Milk: Any non dairy milk will work for this recipe, but unsweetened vanilla almond milk has always been a personal favorite.

 - Almond Butter: To give the waffles some fluff and texture.
 Any nut butter should work just fine, but I suggest one with a more neutral flavor.

 - Maple Syrup: For sweetness!
 Coconut sugar, brown sugar or honey will also work.

 - Flax Seeds: To make a “flax egg” to bind everything.
 Real egg also works but will make the waffles a bit lighter and fluffier.
 Still delicious though!